Thinking of building an ideal trading strategy in forex? If yes then we will guide you in this article.

 Finally, we’d like to show you what happens when you add price-action signals in line with trends and horizontal support/resistance:

-This is an hourly EUR/USD chart showing a selling opportunity defined by confluent trading strategy.
+This is an hourly EUR/USD chart showing a selling opportunity defined by a confluent trading strategy.
 We’ve applied a 50-day Simple Moving Average (SMA) in order to identify the market trend.

 We’ve also added horizontal support and resistance levels to define the possible swing levels of the market.